AI For DUI Arrest Calls

 Safer boundaries on legal questions

-The call plan avoids legal advice, outcome promises, strategy, fee guarantees, and deadline calculations while still capturing what the caller needs.
+The call path avoids legal advice, outcome promises, strategy, fee guarantees, and deadline calculations while still capturing what the caller needs.

 Recovered Value